Trusts May Be The Right Choice For Your Estate Plan

 Marital Trusts

 A marital trust is created by married couples to hold assets after the other passes away.
 These trusts hold funds that are acquired by the married couple.
-Control of the trust passes to the surviving spouse and avoids probate and inheritance costs.
+Control of the trust passes to the surviving spouse and can aid in security.

 Special Needs Trusts